 Montezuma’s Castle: Built by the Sinagua, northern cousins of the Hohokam, Montezuma Castle is a significant ruin between Phoenix and Flagstaff.

 Food shortage in the land of excess: Get to know what kind of healthy food can be made for the least money and prepare the meal mostly using supplies from local donors.
 Learn why so many people are left without healthy food options in a land of excess, and what can be done to change that.

 Arcosanti: Set just outside of Sedona, Arcosanti is a desert community that focuses on using ecology and design to create a sustainable space for people to live in this ever more complicated world.
-Take a tour of the town and sit down to a last dinner with the group, tour some art spaces, and settle in for a campfire and discussion in the cool night of Arizona’s beautiful desert.
+Take a tour of the town as well as some art spaces, and settle in for a campfire and discussion in the cool night of Arizona’s beautiful desert.